iExecBlockchainComputing/iexec-dapps-registry/README.md

 ## Why does it use iexec?

 iexec's dapp store is the ideal platform for this DAPP to be listed and open to all users of iexec.
 Much easier to use and participate than a stand alone smart contract.
+Also to generate and verify a true random number involes a bit of calculation and we need to make sure it is honest and transparent.

-#### game-mode:
+#### roadmap:
 *current plan:*
-1. bet on number or range (0-100)
+1. bet on number or range (0-100) for multiple participants (~ 4 weeks)

-*futures plan:*
+(not for dapp-challenge but we might adding those depend on the time we finish the 1st plan) *futures plan:* (4-8 weeks)
 1. fixed bet
      - 1.lottery (price pool)
      - 2.random winner of all participates